 During WWI, a soldier (Richard Barthelmess) captures a German but is shot.
 His cowardly friend (Gordon Westcott) leaves him for dead and gets a medal for bravery for capturing the German while Barthelmess gets addicted to morphine in a German hospital and returns home a drug addict.
 Thus begins Barthelmess's nightmarish journey in an unforgiving America where the good suffer while the bad profit.
 This William Wellman film has a lot in common with another depression era drama, I AM A FUGITIVE FROM A CHAIN GANG from the year before.
 While both are bleak and neither have conventional happy endings, there is still a glimmer of hope in HEROES that is lacking in FUGITIVE.
 The film takes an interesting if ironic look at the role of communism as well as fear of "reds" in the depression era, most notably in the radical anti-capitalist played by Robert Barrat who betrays his beliefs when he becomes rich.
 With Loretta Young, Aline MacMahon and Grant Mitchell.

 The film follows a small platoon of American soldiers during WWII and its aftermath from 1942 to 1946 as they work their way through England, France, Italy and Germany.
-The film is fragmented, a series of episodes complete unto themselves, not surprising since the film is based on a collection of short stories though the book's soldiers have been changed from British to American.
+The film is fragmented, a series of episodes complete unto themselves, not surprising since the film is based on a collection of short stories THE HUMAN KIND by Alexander Baron though the book's soldiers have been changed from British to American.
 Directed by Carl Foreman, the film is a highly uneven, rather unsubtle, ponderous anti-war tract.
 Example: The execution of a deserter in the snow as Frank Sinatra croons Have Yourself A Merry Little Christmas on the soundtrack.
 Slogging in at 2 1/2 hours, the original cut was closer to the 3 hour mark.
 In this case, be thankful for the cutting shears.
-Not that it isn't worth watching because there are some affecting as well as strong moments among the heavy handedness like the Sergeant (Eli Wallach) and a French widow (Jeanne Moreau) in a bombed out country house, an episode featuring Peter Fonda and a stray mutt and a sequence about two German sisters (Elke Sommer, Senta Berger) living off Russians and Americans in the Berlin Zone.
+Not that it isn't worth watching because there are some affecting as well as strong moments among the heavy handedness like the Sergeant (Eli Wallach) and a French widow (Jeanne Moreau) in a bombed out country house, an episode featuring Peter Fonda and a stray mutt (as soon as you see the pup, you know he's going to be toast shortly) and a sequence about two German sisters (Elke Sommer, Senta Berger) living off Russians and Americans in the Berlin Zone.
 Foreman intercuts his stories with actual WWII newsreels.
 The large cast includes Albert Finney, George Peppard, Romy Schneider, Melina Mercouri, George Hamilton, Vince Edwards, Maurice Ronet, Rosanna Schiaffino and Michael Callan.

 In a small New England town, a librarian (Bette Davis) is pressured into removing a book on communism from its shelves.
 When on principle she refuses, she is fired.
 But it doesn't end there as the situation spirals out of control when not only is she accused of being a communist but a right wing politician (Brian Keith) attempts to ride the coattails of the controversy and a small boy (Kevin Coughlin) is brainwashed by his father (Joe Mantell) into denouncing her.
 The only film directed by the Oscar winning screenwriter Daniel Taradash (FROM HERE TO ETERNITY), the film should have been a lit firecracker of a movie considering its topical and controversial subject matter.
 Instead, its heavy handed approach resembles those Stanley Kramer "it's good for you" civics lesson movies.
 Not a surprise since Kramer was originally attached to produced the film as a comeback vehicle for Mary Pickford before both dropped out.
 Davis isn't at her best here either.
 The "sweet librarian who loves children" role fits her like a strait jacket though there's one startling Davis moment when she loses control and starts mercilessly slapping a child.
 The child, Kevin Coughlin, compromises the film severely as he's one of those awful child actors who reads lines without seeming comprehension of what he's saying.
 With Kim Hunter (herself only recently removed from the blacklist), Paul Kelly, Kathryn Grant and Edward Platt.